-Funding is requested to move the current bus garage, construct a new one, and renovate the existing garage to become the CTE center.
-The maintenance, staffing, utility resources and all other fees for future use will be assumed by WCSB as part of the regional strategic initiative Northwest Florida Forward has put into place to increase output of citizens ready for the workforce in the targeted areas.
+Funding is requested to construct a facility for Wakulla County students to earn their A.A.
+The maintenance, staffing, utility resources and all other fees for future use will be assumed by WCSB and WCPA as part of the regional strategic initiative Northwest Florida Forward has put into place to increase output of citizens ready for the workforce in the targeted areas.